Bulk plasmons in elemental metals: Methods

 \subsection{Computational details}

 The crystalline structure of elemental metals is well characterized experimentally and theoretically~\cite{Sun2023PNAS}.
 In this work, we use the experimental geometries and lattice parameters listed in Table~\ref{tab:metals}.
-DFT calculations were performed using the plane wave implementation of the {\qe} package~\cite{QE1, QE2} with the Perdew-Burke-Ernzerhof (PBE) variant of the GGA functional~\cite{Perdew1996PRL}.
+DFT calculations were performed using the {\qe}~\cite{QE1, QE2} plane wave package with the Perdew-Burke-Ernzerhof variant of the GGA functional~\cite{Perdew1996PRL}.
 We adopted the norm-conserving optimized Vanderbilt pseudopotentials of Ref.~\cite{Hamann2013PRB}, with a kinetic plane wave energy cutoff of 70 Ry.
 In the DFT calculations, the Brillouin zone was sampled with a $36\times 36 \times 36$ Monkhorst-Pack grid for cubic, and $36\times 36 \times 24$ for hexagonal materials.
+Metallic occupations were treated using a smearing technique, employing ordinary Gaussian spreading with a smearing width of 0.01 Ry.
+Spin polarization was included in the DFT calculations of ferromagnetic elemental metals (Fe, Co, Ni).
 The calculations of dielectric spectra within RPA were performed with the {\yambo} code~\cite{Marini2009CPC,Sangalli2019JPCM}.
+Eq.~\eqref{eq:Xipa} is evaluated with a damping parameter of $\delta=0.1$~eV and a kinetic plane wave energy cutoff of 5 Ry.